 The Diversity Programme was established with the aim of cultivating an inclusive, sustainable, diverse and vibrant physics community which is reflected in the Institute’s membership and governing bodies.

-If you would like to share your views or have any comments relating to diversity and inclusion in the physics community please contact us, we warmly welcome your input.
+If you would like to share your views and experience relating to disability in physics, please contact us at email@example.com.
+We warmly welcome your input.